-For the Ca(BH4)2 phase, obtained by desolvation of the tetrahydrofurane complex, Miwa et al., 2006 reported an Fddd structure.
-However, analysis of the high-quality synchrotron powder diffraction data revealed that the actual symmetry of this orthorhombic structure is lower (Filinchuk et al., 2008c).
+Riktor et al., 2007 reported on existence of several Ca(BH4)2 phases at different temperatures.
+For the $\alpha$ -phase, obtained by desolvation of the tetrahydrofurane complex, Miwa et al., 2006 reported an Fddd structure.
+However, analysis of the high-quality synchrotron powder diffraction data revealed that the actual symmetry of this orthorhombic structure is lower (Filinchuk et al., 2009a).
 Two noncentrosymmetric subgroups of Fddd, namely F2dd and Fdd2, provide a much better fit to the experimental data than the centrosymmetric Fddd model, and the F2dd structure has some advantage over the Fdd2 one.
-As shown in the Fig. 3, the arrangement of BH4 groups in the noncentrosymmetric structure is even simpler than in the Fddd model.
-The structure and symmetry of the orthorhombic phase is maintained from low temperatures up to 495 K. However, as the temperature increases, the cell parameters a and c continuously approach each other, and at ~495 K a second order transition into a tetragonal $I\bar{4}2d$ phase is taking place (Filinchuk et al., 2008c).
+The arrangement of the BH4 groups in the noncentrosymmetric structure forms a simpler ordered pattern than in the Fddd model.
+The structure and symmetry of the orthorhombic phase is maintained from low temperatures up to 495K.
+However, as the temperature increases, the cell parameters a and c continuously approach each other, and at ~495K a second order transition into a tetragonal I-42d $\alpha$ '-phase is taking place (Filinchuk et al., 2009a).
 The two structures show a group-subgroup relation (index 2).
-It is important that $BH_4$ groups are fully ordered in the F2dd and $I\overline{4}2d$ structures (Figs. 3b and 3c), while tetragonal supergroups of Fddd impose a disorder of the borohydride group in a hypothetical $I4_1/amd$ structure.
+It is important that BH4 groups are fully ordered in the F2dd and I-42d structures (Figs. 4a and 4b), while tetragonal supergroups of Fddd impose a disorder of the borohydride group in a hypothetical high-temperature I41/amd structure.